-Open the website of many finance and private equity firms.
+Browse the websites of countless finance and private equity firms.

 You’ll read familiar phrases: value creation, operational excellence, partnership approach, long-term vision.